 Ten Toxic Partner Signs

-Stop and think what do unhealthy relationships mean for many of us as women?
-This is what “Unhealthy Relationships” Blog discusses in detail.
-What could be more important than our personal relationships with people.
-Now lets talk in terms specifically here just in regards to women.
+Stop and think about what do unhealthy relationships mean for many of us as women and our Relationship associations?
+This is what “Unhealthy Relationships Blog” discusses in detail as well as Imago Approach and how I utilize that in therapy with clients.
+Ailing relationships, a dysfunctional partner, or for example even worse a destructive relationship means we may have picked the wrong partner or mate.
+What could be more important than our personal relationships with people and our connection?
+Now let’s talk in terms specifically here just in regards to women.
 Women that grow up in traditional Western cultures do so with a particular belief system.
 Most women, right from early on, have been taught certain things.

 They were taught for example to believe that one day they will meet Prince Charming.
-We know the role he plays.
+We know the role he plays in relationship behavior.
 He will ride in on a white horse and save us.
 He will swoop down and take us away from all our suffering and make us happy and whole again.
-This theme is very pervasive in Western culture.
+This Relationship behavior theme is very pervasive in Western culture.
 This appears in our books and movies, permeating everything.
+But the reality is oftentimes something else.
+Many people have to deal with the poor behavior of their spouse or significant other the simple version is because they are in a toxic relationship with a toxic partner.
+For some of you, this concept of a toxic relationship, a destructive relationship with a Toxic partner is all too familiar.
+Going through life attached to a Dysfunctional partner is a difficult undertaking!
+Is this what you want?

 Unhealthy Relationships- Jerry McGuire

 That meant women would suffer emotional, mental, financial, and even physical abuse.
-Luckily, with women’s rights and movement up the career ladder things have changed for women.
-Yet on an emotional level we still expect for a man to “make us happy”.
+Luckily, with women’s rights and move up the career ladder, things have changed for women.
+Yet on an emotional level, we still expect a man to “make us happy”.
 This I believe is the core of our misconception.

-You might be a stay at home mom or dad or a professional or business owner, the issue remains the same.
-We all want love, understanding, and a shoulder to cry on.
-We have all read enough self help books, or even spent years in therapy, yet we are not getting the results.
+You might be a stay-at-home mom or dad or a professional or business owner, the issue remains the same.
+We all want love, understanding, and a shoulder to cry on because many of us are dealing with a Toxic Relationship with a Toxic partner.
+We have all read enough self-help books, or even spent years in therapy, yet we are not getting the results.
 And this goes for both men and women alike.
 Nowadays it’s not uncommon anymore for a woman to have a demanding career, while her husband stays home or works in a less demanding job.
 What I’m saying here is true for both genders.

 Men usually just don’t share their suffering or even abuse from a spouse due to the stigma attached to it.
 This is a very difficult situation in terms of healing and moving forward.
 The fact that men are usually very closed off generally speaking works against the situation many times.

 I have had my own share of failed relationships that stemmed from my own traumatic and dysfunctional childhood.
 I started dating when I was 15 because I thought this was the only way for me to feel loved and understood.
 Yet, because I never healed sufficiently, I kept attracting abusive, angry, and narcissistic men.
-I wonder if this rings a bell for you.
+I wonder if this rings a bell for you too.
+Have you met the man or woman you stat dating and soon after realize you’re navigating the turbulent waters in a toxic relationship with a toxic partner?
+Now you have a completely different set of problems to deal with.

-Many of the clients I’ve worked with in my clinical practice have had similar struggles in relationships that have also led to clinical depression, anxiety and lack of self worth.
-There is a pressure within our society to find that one special man or woman who is your soulmate, otherwise you might be perceived that there is something wrong with you.
+Many of the clients I’ve worked with in my clinical practice have had similar struggles in relationships that have also led to clinical depression, anxiety, and lack of self-worth.
+The outcome oftentimes of being in a toxic relationship with a toxic partner is usually poor.
+However, there is pressure within our society to find that one special man or woman who is your soulmate, otherwise you might be perceived that there is something wrong with you.

-In my professional practice I utilize something called the Imago Approach, a concept founded by Harville and Helen Hendrix.
+In my professional practice, I utilize something called the Imago Approach, a concept founded by Harville and Helen Hendrix.
+The Imago approach and utilizing the technique of Imago Dialogue has been invaluable.

-According to this theory, we attract partners in our life that remind us about our primary caregivers, who are generally our parents, and that includes both for their positive and negative traits.
+According to Utilizing Imago Approach theory, we attract partners in our life that remind us about our primary caregivers, who are generally our parents, and that includes both their positive and negative traits.
+Imago Approach theory is a fascinating facet of relationship behavior.
 To give you an example, a woman who grew up in a home where her mother was very submissive, might find herself attracting domineering and controlling men like her father.
+So as you might imagine, utilizing the Imago Approach theory in therapy sessions has been truly helpful to my clients.
+I have various imago approach exercises I use during therapy sessions with clients.

-You can find several book titles listed in my Blogs and on my website.
+In addition to our discussion here about the Imago Approach, you can find several book titles listed in my Blogs and on my website.
 You might find them helpful.
 Here is a link to that area of my website.
+Contact me if you would like to learn more about the Imago Intentional Dialogue.
+As well as how that plays out in our lives and how that intersects with the Imago Relationship Therapy which is a type of couples therapy.

 Troubled Relationships- Your Subconscious

-If we want a different life, the key is to understand your mindset and your beliefs.
-Many times you’ll find you’re still living your life based on your parents or other authority figures beliefs.
-As children, we depended on others for our survival and our well being so we were not able to question those beliefs, consequently as ADULTS we can, and we MUST in order to change our lives for the better.
+If we want a different life, the key is to understand our mindset and our beliefs.
+Many times you’ll find you’re still living your life based on your parent’s or other authority figures’ beliefs.
+As children, we depended on others for our survival and our well-being so we were not able to question those beliefs, consequently, as ADULTS we can, and we MUST in order to change our lives for the better.

 Now, let’s talk some more about “How do you know if you are in an unhealthy relationship or even a toxic relationship.” further.
 I want you to ask yourself if any of these statements apply to you.
 By the way, an excellent book I often refer to is by Doreen Virtue.
+First, it is unsafe and unhealthy to be in a toxic relationship with a toxic partner so you have to do some critical thinking here.
 Some of these behaviors are more call for an improvement, while others could be too toxic and you might need to leave the relationship.
+It’s time to make some important life decisions.

 Doreen Virtue Assertiveness for Earth Angels

-It’s important to know what your “Deal Breakers” are and what you can tolerate.
-However there are some that deserve our attention.
-In this list I’m just mentioning a few of the more common ones.
+It’s important to know what your “Deal Breakers” are in relationship behavior and what you can tolerate.
+However, there are some toxic partner signs that deserve our attention.
+In this list, I’m just mentioning a few of the more common ones.
 These “Deal Breakers” can destroy even a happy relationship.
+This is once again a toxic relationship with a toxic partner and you need change!
+But also you need to be able to recognize the Ten Toxic Partner Signs to find that successful relationship you need and want.
+This is not easy!

 - 1. Interrupting – the person who continuously interrupts you is not interested in what you have to say.
-Very often, the person who constantly interrupts is frequently anxious or hyperactive (and that might be due to use of stimulants, such as coffee).
+Very often, the person who constantly interrupts is frequently anxious or hyperactive (and that might be due to the use of stimulants, such as coffee).
 You need to tell them something like: “Excuse me, I am not done talking yet” and be assertive.
+This seems like a very disrespectful quality in a relationship.

 - 2. Constant correcting – this is even worse than interrupting.
 You constantly walk on eggshells.
 You need to be assertive and tell them that it feels more like he or she is acting as your teacher and not your partner.